matterwoven/Infernus/Readme.md

 > [!NOTE]
 > Disclaimer: The base was sourced from the Henry Tutorial, and made possible through the modding discords support.
-> Head to the [Wiki](https://github.com/ArcPh1r3/HenryTutorial/wiki) if your interested in implementing your own character.
+> Head to the [Wiki](https://github.com/ArcPh1r3/HenryTutorial/wiki) if you're interested in implementing your own character.
 > Also, consider going to the official modding discord for help, there are wonderful people who share resources in there.